catalyst-cooperative/pudl/docs/index.rst

 The Core layer contains well-modeled assets that serve as building blocks for downstream wide tables and analyses.
 Well-modeled means tables in the database have logical primary keys, foreign keys, datatypes and generally follow :ref:`Tidy Data standards <tidy-data>`.
-The assets are loaded to a SQLite database or Parquet file.
+The assets are loaded into a SQLite database or Parquet file.

 These outputs can be accessed via Python, R, and many other tools.
 See the